It’s common knowledge that the value of property grows overtime.

 When all is said and done, however, the irrefutable truth of the matter is this: if you follow a proven investment strategy, do the right research, choose an investment grade property, in the long-term outlook will be favourable.

-This is true no matter how high property prices are in the current market, and regardless of how volatile value movement is over the short-term.
+This is true regardless of how volatile value movement is over the short-term and no matter how high property prices are in the current market.

 So, rather than fretting about “where property prices are heading’”over the next year or two, focus on the bigger picture.